-IMPORTANT UPDATE: Although the restrictions placed on large group gatherings because of COVID-19 will not permit us to offer live concerts in 2020-2021...
+IMPORTANT UPDATE: Although COVID-19 restrictions on large group gatherings do not allow us to return to live concerts to start the 2021-2022 concert season...

 The Gentlemen Trio